The Treating Early Principle

 Fix: try, observe, and ask for more options

 All medications can have side effects.
 Try what you have been prescribed.
-If there are troublesome side effects, then discuss other options with your health care provider.
-It may take a few different trials to find what works best for you.
+Discuss other options with your healthcare provider if there are troublesome side effects.
+Finding what works best for you may take a few different trials.

 Problem: The pills are costly